-Airbags deploying in the front seat could harm your pet.
-An unrestrained pet will be thrown about and possibly injured, or injure a passenger during panic braking or in an accident.
+Air Bags deploying in the front seat could harm your pet.
+An unrestrained pet will be thrown about and possibly injured, or injure a passenger during panic braking or in a collision.

 Pets should be restrained in the rear seat in pet harnesses or pet carriers that are secured by seat belts.